 3. Ames and Des Moines, Iowa

-Move over Silicon Valley and Silicon Alley, there’s now Silicon Prairie.
-The capital city of Des Moines in particular is a stand out — it’s officially the fastest-growing city in the Midwest after successful efforts to recruit and attract millennials.
+Move over Silicon Valley and Silicon Alley, there's now Silicon Prairie.
+The capital city of Des Moines in particular is a stand out.
+Des Moines is officially the fastest-growing city in the Midwest after successful efforts to recruit and attract millennials.

-Livability listed Des Moines as one of our best cities for entrepreneurs of 2017 given its career opportunities and affordability, and it already ranks among the top cities for tech hiring in 2018.
+Livability listed Des Moines as one of our best cities for entrepreneurs of 2021 given its career opportunities and affordability.
+The city already ranks among the top cities for tech hiring in 2021.

 Des Moines — and the nearby city of Ames, home to Iowa State University — has successfully built on its many legacy industries, from agriculture to insurance, to bring them into the digital century while also promoting new sectors.